 The Ecotopia 2121 Project details the futures of 100 cities across the globe as though they've somehow overcome all the grave environmental challenges our age and grown to become super-Green and super-ecofriendly.
-This month, we highlight the future of Phnom Penh.
+This month, we highlight the future of Phnom Penh, the capital of Cambodia.

 Although it is now a city of two million, Phnom Penh was once purposely de-populated.
 During the rule of the Khmer Rouge in the 1970s the urban middle classes were forcibly ruralized to work on the land so as to provide food for the nation.
 The ideology espoused by the Khmer Rouge insisted upon the primacy of agricultural production, both as a sector and as an ethic, and they believed many people in the city needed to be weaned off their counter-revolutionary impulses by toiling with common folk in the fields.
 When the Khmer Rouge lost power in 1979, the city of Phnom Penh bounced back to be re-populated by displaced residents.

 In future Phnom Penh, as envisioned in the picture below, the agriculture moves from its rural setting and comes to the city (rather than the other way around), as the era of urban agriculture dawns.
 The importance of urban agriculture for developing nations like Cambodia is multifarious.